moumar/ruby-mp3info/README.txt

 * only 2.3 version is supported for writings id3v2 tags

 == SYNOPSIS:

-a good exercise is to read the test.rb to understand how the library works deeper

   require "mp3info"
   # read and display infos & tags